DLR-VF/PtAC/README.md

 If you have a usage question please contact us via email ([simon.nieland@dlr.de](mailto:simon.nieland@dlr.de), [serra.yosmaoglu@dlr.de](mailto:serra.yosmaoglu@dlr.de)).

+# License Information

+PtAC is licensed under the Eclipse Public License 2.0.
+See the [LICENSE](LICENSE.txt) file for more information.

+# References

+* Palacios-Lopez, D., Bachofer, F., Esch, T., Heldens, W., Hirner, A., Marconcini, M., ... & Reinartz, P. (2019).
+  New perspectives for mapping global population distribution using world settlement footprint products.
+Sustainability, 11(21), 6056.

+* Palacios-Lopez, D., Bachofer, F., Esch, T., Marconcini, M., MacManus, K., Sorichetta, A., ... & Reinartz, P. (2021).
+  High-Resolution Gridded Population Datasets: Exploring the Capabilities of the World Settlement Footprint 2019 Imperviousness Layer for the African Continent.
+Remote Sensing, 13(6), 1142.

+* Marconcini, M., Metz-Marconcini, A., Üreyen, S., Palacios-Lopez, D., Hanke, W., Bachofer, F., ... & Strano, E. (2020).
+  Outlining where humans live, the World Settlement Footprint 2015.
+Scientific Data, 7(1), 1-14.

 # Disclaimer

 * This is a test version only and must not be given to any third party.

 * We have chosen some links to external pages as we think they contain useful information.
-But we are not responsible for the contents of the pages we link to.
+  However, we are not responsible for the contents of the pages we link to.

 * The software is provided "AS IS".

-* We tested the software and it worked as expected.
+* We tested the software, and it worked as expected.
 Nonetheless, we cannot guarantee it will work as you expect.